 • New blower motor: $250–$800

 J.L.
-Brady Company LLC Can Solve Your Furnace Issues Quickly and Affordably
+Brady Company LLC Will Work Hard to Solve Your Furnace Issues as Soon as Possible

-Furnace issues can be an expensive headache, but not when you call J.L.
+Furnace problems can be a costly headache, but not when you work with J.L.
 Brady Company LLC.
-We’ve been delivering the quality, affordable furnace repair Moline homeowners have relied on since {year}.
-Call us at 309-517-7511 to receive your free estimate today.
+We’ve been providing the quality, affordable furnace repair Moline homeowners have relied on since {year}.
+Call us at 309-517-7511 to request your free estimate today.